tekumara/snowflake-terraform-kit/README.md

 chanzuckerberg/terraform-provider-snowflake [doesn't support ALL grants](https://github.com/chanzuckerberg/terraform-provider-snowflake/discussions/318) for good reason.

+snowflake_role_grants will only manage its own grants.
+If the role has grants performed outside of Terraform they will remain untouched during create, destory, or update operations.

 ## See also

 - [immuta/terraform-snowflake-fast-data-warehouse](https://github.com/immuta/terraform-snowflake-fast-data-warehouse) was the inspiration for this project.
 This project is a lean version of the immuta project, which has more features eg: modules for creating roles. immuta uses a single provider configuration, whereas this project makes the required roles (ACCOUNTADMIN, SECURITYADMIN etc.) explicit.